leg100/otf/docs/rbac.md

 The authorization model largely follows that of Terraform Cloud/Enterprise.
 An organization comprises a number of teams.
 A user is a member of one or more teams.
 Teams are assigned permissions permitting access to various functionality.
 Team permissions can be assigned at two levels: on organizations and on individual workspaces.

+## Users

+A user is created via one of several methods:

+* A user successfully logs into the site for the first time via an identity provider.
+* A site admin creates a user via the CLI/API.
+* If a user is added to a team and no user with the specified username exists.

+A user without team membership has no permissions other than the ability to create organizations (which can be [disabled](../config/flags/#-restrict-org-creation)).

+## Teams

+Only [owners](#owners) can create teams and manage team membership.
+To add a user to a team, a username is specified.
+If no user exists with that username then the user is automatically created.

+A new team possesses no [permissions](#permissions) until they are assigned.

 ## Owners

 Every organization has an `owners` team.
 The user that creates an organization becomes its owner.
 The owners team must have at least one member and it cannot be deleted.